 - In the Star Carrier series by Ian Douglas, the lie is spacetime manipulation technology, which allows for, among other things, gravitic weapons, deflector shields (which work by bending ordnance back in on itself, destroying missiles and deflecting kinetic and beam weapons), inertial dampers, and Reactionless Drive (which takes the form of "pulled by an artificial singularity" on small ships and an Alcubierre drive on larger ones).

-- Beggars in Spain by Nancy Kress, falls here.
+- Beggars in Spain, by Nancy Kress, falls here.
 Its premise is that it is possible to genetically engineer human beings who have no need—and in fact have lost the capacity—to sleep.
-She engages in a bit of Insane Troll Logic to make this work—in her story, the emotional instabilities, judgment impairment and memory loss caused by lack of sleep simply don't occur when a person never slept in the first place—which is why the Beggars trilogy belongs in this level of hardness regardless of what was known of sleep science (or genetic engineering!) when it was published in The Nineties.
+In her story, the emotional instabilities, judgment impairment and memory loss caused by lack of sleep simply don't occur when a person never slept in the first place, which is why the Beggars trilogy belongs in this level of hardness regardless of what was known of sleep science (or genetic engineering!) when it was published in The Nineties.

 - Michael Crichton's works usually fall somewhere between this and Speculative Science.
 His standard formula is set in the real world, focusing on what at least appears to be exhaustively researched existing science and pushing it just a little bit past believability.
 However works such as Jurassic Park, The Andromeda Strain, Sphere, and Timeline are firmly in this category.